A Professional Guide to Wall Tie Replacement

 HELICAL WALL TIES: How they work

 A small pilot hole is created, which the helix-shaped tie is driven into; this provides a mechanical connection that grips both the inner and outer layers of the cavity wall structure.
 The process of driving in the tie causes it to corkscrew into the masonry, its helical fins undercutting the bricks and providing an expansion-free anchorage that will withstand tension and compression loads.
-The continuous helix is designed to create provides multiple drip points to prevent water passing across the tie.
+The constant helix design provides multiple drip points to prevent water passing across the tie.

 MECHANICAL WALL TIES: What they are